reactjs/react.dev/src/content/reference/react/useRef.md

 #### Exposing a ref to your own Component {/*exposing-a-ref-to-your-own-component*/}

-Sometimes, you may want to let the parent Component manipulate the DOM inside of your component.
-For example, maybe you're writing a `MyInput` component, but you want the parent to be able to focus the input (which the parent has no access to).
-You can use a combination of `useRef` to hold the input and [`forwardRef`](/reference/react/forwardRef) to expose it to the parent component.
+Sometimes, you may want to let the parent Component manipulate the DOM inside of your Component.
+For example, maybe you're writing a `MyInput` Component, but you want the parent to be able to focus the input (which the parent has no access to).
+You can use a combination of `useRef` to hold the input and [`forwardRef`](/reference/react/forwardRef) to expose it to the parent Component.
 Read a [detailed walkthrough](/learn/manipulating-the-dom-with-refs#accessing-another-components-dom-nodes) here.

 <Sandpack>